Tonsillectomy

 • Risks of a general anaesthetic

-Post tonsillectomy bleeding is the main significant complication after a tonsillectomy.
-Significant bleeding can occur in up to 5% of patients who have had a tonsillectomy and it requires urgent management.
-This can happen up to 2 weeks after the operation.
-Bleeding can be severe and in rare cases life threatening, usually due to aspiration of blood.
+Post-tonsillectomy bleeding is a significant complication after tonsillectomy.
+Significant bleeding occurs in up to 5% of patients after tonsillectomy.
+Bleeding can be severe and, in rare cases, life-threatening, due to aspiration of blood.

-• Get IV access and send bloods including a FBC, clotting screen, group and save and crossmatch
+• Sending blood tests, including an FBC, clotting screen, group and save and crossmatch

-• Keep the child calm and give adequate analgesia
+• Keeping the child calm and giving adequate analgesia

-• Sit them up and encourage them to spit the blood rather than swallowing
+• Sitting them up and encouraging them to spit out the blood rather than swallowing

-• Make the child nil by mouth incase an anaesthetic and operation is required
+• Making them nil-by-mouth in case an anaesthetic and operation is required

 • IV fluids for maintenance and resuscitation as required